dartmouth-cs52/dartmouth-cs52.github.io/workshops/index.md

 ![](http://i.giphy.com/eUh8NINbZf9Ys.gif)

-Each workshop session will be ~60 minutes on a web technology, tool, framework, or concept.
-It will consist of both a short presentation as well as a tutorial.
+Each workshop session will consist of two parts: a zoom slide presentation to the class and a do-at-your-own-pace tutorial on a web technology, tool, framework, or concept.

+The presentation will be 20 minutes to motivate the technology, show its use cases and

 The tutorial will be a written online document in the form of a [markdown](https://guides.github.com/features/mastering-markdown/) readme file in a git repo.
-During the tutorial section the class will work in teams of 3 following along with the instructions in the document.
-The team presenting will answer questions and help the individual teams along.

 ## To Start